Quick Links

 Approves Workflow

-Requisitions are routed through pre-defined approval workflows based on the requested amount, item category, or department for a more efficient procurement process.
+Requests are routed through pre-set approval workflows based on amount, category, or department.
+This step ensures a smooth purchase requisition workflow.

 Generates Purchase Order